Fitting birth-death processes to panel data with applications to bacterial DNA fingerprinting: Introduction

-When rates of the BDI model are not constrained, the infinite-dimensional vector of sufficient statistics precludes us from applying the above integration technique.
-Therefore, we resort to Monte Carlo (MC) estimation of the expected complete-data log-likelihood.
-Our MC-EM algorithm requires sampling BDI trajectories over a finite time-interval conditional on the observed states of the process at the end-points of the interval. \citet{Golinelli2000} previously accomplished this task via reversible jump Markov chain Monte Carlo (MCMC).
-Instead of this MCMC procedure, we adopt and extend \citet{Hobolth2008MCMCEMsimMethod}'s direct sampler for finite state-space CTMCs to simulate end-point conditioned BDI trajectories exactly.
-While the resulting MC-EM algorithm is slower than our integration method for the restricted immigration BDI model, the algorithm still performs well on moderately-sized problems.

-We test our two EM algorithms on simulated data.
-We then turn to a problem of estimating birth and death rates of the transposable element IS\textit{6110} in \textit{Mycobacterium tuberculosis}, the causative bacterial agent of most tuberculosis in humans.
-Estimating these rates is an important task in molecular epidemiology, because researchers use IS\textit{6110} genotypes to group infected individuals into epidemiological clusters \citep{Small1994}. \citet{RosenbergTrans03} use serially sampled IS\textit{6110} genotypes from \textit{M. tuberculosis} infected patients to estimate IS\textit{6110} birth and death rates.
+We first test our EM algorithm on simulated data and then turn to a problem of estimating birth and death rates of the transposable element IS\textit{6110} in \textit{Mycobacterium tuberculosis}, the causative bacterial agent of most tuberculosis (TB) in humans. \textit{Mycobacterium tuberculosis} genome carries multiple IS\textit {6110} copies that get duplicated and deleted rapidly during replication.
+Estimating IS\textit{6110} copy number birth (duplication) and death (loss) rates is an important task in TB molecular epidemiology because researchers use IS\textit{6110} copy number to group infected individuals into epidemiological clusters [\citet{Small1994}].
+In the United States, the resurgence of TB cases, attributed to significant changes in socioeconomic factors, started in the late 1980s, with the number of TB cases reaching its peak in 1991 and steadily declining since then [\citet{CattamanchiEtAl2006Tuberculosis}].
+Since 1991, the University of California, San Francisco has been maintaining a database of TB cases reported to the San Francisco Department of Public Health.
+The database contains demographic and certain clinical information as well as \textit{M. tuberculosis} genotypes (e.g., IS\textit{6110} copy number) for each reported TB case [\citet{Jasmer1999}]. \citet{RosenbergTrans03} used a subset of this database to estimate IS\textit{6110} birth and death rates.
 These authors proposed an approximate likelihood method to accomplish this estimation.
-We revisit this problem using our EM algorithm and compare our results with \citet{RosenbergTrans03}'s approximation.
-We also examine differences in birth and death rates among three main lineages of \textit{M. tuberculosis}.
+We revisit this problem using our EM algorithm and compare our results with the approximation of \citet{RosenbergTrans03}.
+Further, we examine differences in birth and death rates among three main lineages of \textit{M. tuberculosis} and find that the East-Asian \textit{M. tuberculosis} is evolving at a slower rate than its European--American counterpart.
+This novel finding has serious implications on the definition of epidemiological clusters based on the IS\textit{6110} copy number.
+To investigate the possibility of spurious effect of \textit{M. tuberculosis} lineage on IS\textit{6110} birth and death rates due to a confounding factor, we build a more complicated model for birth and death rates.
+In addition to the lineage, we include \textit{M. tuberculosis} drug-resistance status and HIV infection status of each patient as birth and death rate covariates.
+We find that after including these covariates, the lineage remains the only variable that significantly affects IS\textit{6110} birth and death rates.